Age of Marriage and Women's Political Engagement: Evidence from India

 52 Pages Posted: 30 May 2019 Last revised: 4 May 2020

-Although decades have passed since most women in the democratic world gained the right to vote and run for elections, a large gender gap in political participation persists today, particularly in developing democracies.
-This short paper considers an important --- and heretofore overlooked --- factor limiting the political engagement of many women in the developing world: her age of marriage.
-Drawing on nationally representative data from India and instrumenting marriage age with menarche age, we find substantial positive effects of delaying marriage on women's participation in everyday politics.
-A standard deviation increase in marriage age makes a woman 36.2 percent more likely to attend a village meeting, and 6.2 percent more likely discusses politics with her husband.
-Exploring mechanisms, we show that education and time --- rather than employment, mobility, and household decision-making power---appear to be the main channels of impact.
-These findings underscore the importance of early marriage as a critical barrier to women's participation in the political sphere.
+Although decades have passed since most women in the democratic world gained the right to vote and run for elections, a large gender gap in political participation persists, particularly in developing democracies.
+This short paper considers an important---and heretofore overlooked---factor limiting the political engagement of many women in the developing world: her marriage age.
+Drawing on nationally representative data from India and instrumenting marriage age with menarche age, we find substantial positive effects of delaying marriage on women’s participation in everyday politics.
+A standard deviation increase in marriage age makes a woman 26 percent more likely to attend a council meeting, and 8 percent more likely to discuss politics with her husband.
+Exploring mechanisms, we show that education and time---rather than employment, mobility, and household decision-making power---appear to be the main channels.
+These findings underscore the importance of early marriage as a critical barrier to women’s participation in the political sphere.

 JEL Classification: D72, F63